Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 0.
-Hello World contains a script that prints “Hello, World”, followed by a new line to the standard output.
+File 0-hello_world contains a script that prints “Hello, World”, followed by a new line to the standard output.

-File 1.
-Confused smiley contains a script that displays a confused smiley.
+File 1-confused_smiley contains a script that displays a confused smiley.

-File 2.
-Let's display a file, contains script that displays the content of the /etc/passwd file.
+File 2-hellofile contains script that displays the content of the /etc/passwd file.

+File 3-twofiles conains script that displays  the content of /etc/passwd and /etc/hosts